 We currently have places still available for children looking to start nursery for this year, with numerous options for times and days.
 We also have places for children eligible to 30 hours.

-We are also able to offer additional sessions for both new and existing nursery members.
-Parents that wish to purchase extra sessions can do so at a cost of £14 per additional sessions.
+We are also able to offer additional sessions for both new and existing nursery pupils.
+Parents may wish purchase extra sessions or stay later from 2:30pm to 3:15pm.

 For more information about new placements or additional sessions, please see the relevant letters (right-hand side of this page), speak to a member of the nursery team or contact the office.